-Antelope Canyon: where light paints the rocks
+Antelope Canyon: where light paints upon the rocks

 Antelope Canyon, Arizona – rock formations kissed by sunlight in a vast desert landscape, a natural wonder waiting to be discovered.